 She acknowledged during the exchange that she helped decorate her sister's bedroom as a "honeymoon hideout," placing chocolates, cookies and a congratulatory poster on the new queen-sized bed.

 "You did not believe when you were decorating the room . . . that you were encouraging the rape of your sister?"
 Bugden asked.

 All three sisters testified about their upbringing in the church, which emphasized that girls and women should "keep sweet" and submit to the wishes of their husbands and church leaders.

 Warren Jeffs has led the FLDS since his father's death in 2002.
-Followers see him as a prophet who receives messages from God and holds the key to their salvation.
+Followers see him as a prophet who received messages from God and holds the key to their salvation.

-Ex-followers say he is a tyrant who performs marriages of older men to young girls, exiles dissenters and reassigns their families to loyalists, and has thrown out hundreds of boys and young men to lessen competition for brides.
+Ex-followers say he is a tyrant who performs marriages to young girls, exiles dissenters and reassigns their families to loyalists, and has thrown out hundreds of boys and young men to lessen competition for brides.

 The former followers also have said Jeffs teaches that a man must have at least three wives to get into heaven.
 Women are to obey their husbands, who hold the key to eternal salvation.

 If convicted of the rape-accomplice charges, Jeffs faces a lengthy prison sentence.